The Strong Dollar and the Weak Dollar Explained

 (Data: Federal Reserve Economic Data (FRED), St. Louis Fed; Chart: Jeffrey A. Tucker)

 It’s exactly the reverse for U.S.-made goods.
 This is why everything you buy that is tied to U.S. soil is so high-priced right now.
 This is why restaurants are so expensive.
 All food is expensive.
 Housing and rent are sky-high.
-Insurance on cars, health, and homes has risen unspeakable amounts.
-It’s why concert tickets are high, and so are hotels and vacation prices domestically.
+Insurance on cars, health, and homes has risen by unspeakable amounts.
+It’s why concert tickets are priced high and so are hotels and vacation prices domestically.
 Anything that is physically tied to the United States, and hence mostly produced with U.S. dollars from beginning to end, has been subjected to so much inflation.

 This might account for a large part of the anomalies we see in inflation data.
 Much of the inflation has focused on domestic goods with production based in dollars.
 These are either minimized in the official data or excluded entirely.
 Among that which is produced domestically are loans, and interest rate inflation has been extraordinary.
 But none of that is included in the consumer price index (CPI).